 These “two prophets” are the Lord’s “two witnesses” (Rev. 11:3) who will prophesy and do great signs and miracles at the very close of the Church Age during the time of the Antichrist.
-In this verse we see Christian prophets — here, end-time prophets — long after the time of the early church, in fact at the very end of this age.
+In this verse we see Christian prophets — here, end-time, modern-day prophets — long after the time of the early church, in fact at the very end of this age.

 The answer to that question can be found in a very simple test.
 May I add that most Christians will fail this test!